flame-engine/flame/doc/tutorials/platformer/step_3.md

 ```

 So what this does, is allows us to create segments (segment0, segment1, etc) in a list format that
-get added to a `segments` list.
+gets added to the `segments` list.
 The individual segments will be made up of multiple entries of the
 `Block` class.
 This information will allow us to translate the block position from a 10x10 grid to
 the actual pixel position in the game world.
 To create a segment, you need to create
 entries for each block that you wish to be rendered from the sketch.